Angry-Maid/d2_discord_manager/README.md

-# Discord bot for moderating Destiny 2 themed servers
+# A Discord bot for spawning channels on user join.

 Client/Server node application with admin panel to monitor, configure and controll discord bot.
 Client side is written on Quasar framework.